OrgCurrent/webApp/README.md

 You may demo the application by  **[visiting my2cents](http://my2cents-app.azurewebsites.net)**  at the url above.

-To run the application locally:
+To run the application locally, see the *Running my2cents locally* section below.

 Walkthrough